 "White Matte" Awards ( start 1964 - Febr.
 1975 )

 The plaques were an off-white linen material displayed in a brown , stained wood frame.
 The dedication on the plate was engraved with an acid etched RIAA® seal (not silk screened) and a mini-cover of the LP was mounted separately from the plate.
 The record is a metal stamper , no vinyl disc.
+For approximately six months, February to August 1969, the mini album cover was reversed to the right.
 Between 5-25 awards made for each certification.
 Made exclusively by New York Frame & Picture Co.

 "Floater" Style Awards ( March 1975- Dec.
 1981 )

 The award background was usually a pebble grained , black matte enclosed in a wood frame painted either gold or silver .
 They use gold or silver leaf paint and the golds have either red or black primer showing.
 The platinum awards have black primer mixed in.
 The disc and plate appeared to "float" between the background and a layer of Plexiglass.
 The record is a metal stamper , no vinyl disc.The mini-cover of the LP was mounted separately from the presentation plate.
 In 1976 Creative Glassics began manufacturing RIAA awards in addition to New York Frame & Picture Co.
+The Platinum Record, has been introduced in 1976, for sales of 1 million or more.
 The first platinum LP Floater award was for The Eagles Greatest Hits 1971-1975 certified on February 24, 1976.
 Johnny Taylors Disco Lady was the first platinum 45, certified on March 11, 1976.
 They had platinum frames, discs, and plates.Between 25-50 awards made for each certification.

 "Strip-Plate" Style Awards ( Jan.
 1982- March 1985 )

 The pebble grained award background was dark ( black , dark brown ) .
 They had gold or silver painted wood frames (no black frames).
 The record is a metal stamper , no vinyl disc.
 Unlike previous awards, the mini-cover of the LP was included on the presentation strip plate.
+Multi-Platinum awards began in autumn 1984 for recordings shipping 2 million or more.
 Multi platinum strip plate awards ( multi platinum only ) , were made between autumn 1984 and spring 1985 .
 They have a silver aluminium frame and were also the first to contain a silver-plated cassette, acknowledging the increasing contribution of cassette tapes toward sales.
 The cassettes were located directly beneath the LP itself.
 50 to 75 awards might be made for each certification.

 "Flower - Hologram" 1st Hologram Style Awards ( March 1985 - Fall 1989 )